systechafrica/systechafrica.github.io/administration/passwordPolicySettings.md

 ### Password Policy Settings

-Clicking the **Password Policy Settings** link will open a dialogue box, allowing one to set a new password policy as shown below:
+Clicking the **Password Policy Settings** link will open a dialog box, allowing one to set a new password policy as shown below:

 <img  alt="password policy image" width="70%" height="auto"  class="center"  src="../media/adfd9.png">